JJJ000/knowledge-repo.com/posts/yield_in_python.kp/knowledge.md

 5
 ```

-Here is a more advanced example of a generator function that uses the "yield" keyword to yield a sequence of Fibonacci numbers:
+Here is a more advanced example of a generator function that uses the `yield` keyword to yield a sequence of Fibonacci numbers:

 ```Python
 def fibonacci(max):